Marine Corps ranks for officers are split into two tiers: officer and general.

 Second Lieutenant (2ndLt)(O1)

 Second lieutenant is the first rank a commissioned officer makes when joining the U.S. Marine Corps.
 Due to their inexperience, they often are guided by senior officers or warrant officers.
 Nicknames for second lieutenant include "nugget" and "butterbar," because their insignia is a single gold bar.

 First Lieutenant (1stLt)(O2)

-The rank of First Lieutenant is usually automatically attained after a Marine has served for two years as a 2ndLt.
-Promotion to First Lieutenant generally leads to bigger paychecks, more responsibility, and future chances for promotion.
+The rank of first lieutenant is attained usually automatically after a Marine has served for two years as a 2ndLt.
+Promotion to first lieutenant generally leads to bigger paychecks, more responsibility and future chances for promotion.

-Major’s in the U.S. Marine Corps are typically recruited from the rank of Captain.
+Majors in the U.S. Marine Corps typically are recruited from the rank of captain.
 They are considered to be a field grade.

 Lieutenant Colonel (LtCol)(O5)

 Lieutenant colonels are the second field officer grade in the U.S. Marine Corps.
 They command from 300-1,000 Marines at a given time and are assisted by one major, junior commissioned officers and one command sergeant major as an enlisted adviser.
 It typically takes 16-22 years to reach the rank of lieutenant colonel.